 CMS has delivered its usual voluminous description and explanation of benefit and coding changes for the coming year.
-CPT codes for neurocognitive testing and cognitive care planning have not been significantly affected.
-However, CMS did make changes regarding telemedicine CPT codes for neurocognitive testing.
+CPT codes for neurocognitive testing and cognitive care planning have not been affected.
+Significantly however, the changes CMS made in 2021 regarding neurocognitive testing provided via telemedicine remain in effect for 2022.

 Changes to Telemedicine CPT Codes for Neurocognitive Testing